West Bank violence continues for fifth straight day

-Saturday marked the fifth straight day of clashes between Palestinians and the IDF across the West Bank and in east Jerusalem.
+On fifth straight day of clashes between Palestinians and the IDF, protests continue to rage in West Bank and in east Jerusalem

 By TOVAH LAZAROFF, BEN HARTMAN